migtools/pvc-migrate/tests/README.md

 ## Pre-Requisites

+### Prepare Kubeconfigs for Source and Destination clusters

 Create source and destination kubeconfigs in the `tests` directory.

 Login to your Source (3.x) cluster and save the kubeconfig in `src.config` file: